 "Volunteering for Newcastle Hospitals over these past months has been a really great experience, and it has given me so much joy in being able to reach out and support patients, providing reassurance and helping them to always stay positive and happy regardless of their situations."
 Volunteer - Justina O

-The Newcastle Hospitals Trust values the involvement of local people as volunteers in activities that enhance the patient, visitor and carer experience, and also support staff in delivering high quality health care.
+The Newcastle Hospitals Trust truly appreciates the participation of local volunteers in activities that improve the experiences of patients, visitors, and caregivers, while also aiding our staff in providing top-notch healthcare.

 Frequently asked questions